Back to blog

 Publisher, 5+ gamesAI-assisted portfolio management + CM for flagships

-Here is the breakeven math.
+Let's do the math.
 Manual costs you roughly $2,500/month in opportunity cost at 20+ reviews/day.
 A CM costs $3,000-5,000/month.
 AI-assisted tools cost $97-1,497/month.
-If you value your development time at $50+ per hour, AI pays for itself on day one in time saved alone, before you even count the revenue impact of better review scores.
+If you value your dev time at $50+ per hour, AI pays for itself on day one in time saved alone — before you even count the revenue impact of better review scores.

 Three questions that decide this for you